-Neuropsychiatry and Behavioral Sciences
+Neurology, Psychiatry and Behavioral Sciences

-Course Number (Campus) Name/General Description MNEU-8061-801 (El Paso) MNEU- 8061-001 (Lubbock) Neurology Senior Clerkship This clerkship exposes the student to basic principles of diagnosis and management of common neurologic conditions.
+Course Number (Campus) Name/General Description MNEU-8061-401 (Amarillo) MNEU-8061-801 (El Paso) MNEU- 8061-001 (Lubbock) Neurology Senior Clerkship This clerkship exposes the student to basic principles of diagnosis and management of common neurologic conditions.
 Students learn skills in conducting neurologic exams, identifying signs and symptoms of neurologic disorders, and integrating signs and symptoms into syndromes.
 Students learn about basic neurologic disorders and neurologic complications of systemic conditions.
-MNEU-806B-001 (Lubbock) Pediatric Neurology Students will round with the clinical team on the pediatric units, attend pediatric neurology clinics, and participate in a wide range of teaching activities.
-They will learn to do a competent neurological examination on infants and children.
-Additionally, students will become familiar with electroencephalograms and imaging studies as applied to diagnosis and treatment of children.

-Course Number Name/General Description MNEU-806G-801 (El Paso) Clinical Neurosciences in Surgical Neurology and Child Neurology This elective in neurosurgery and child neurology may be arranged on an individual basis for any student.
-MNEU-806H-001 (Lubbock) Electrophysiology Students will have the opportunity to enhance their clinical experience and knowledge in the areas of electroencephalography, electromyography, and evoked potentials.
-Along with this, they will have increased exposure to the evaluation and care of patients with epilepsy and neuromuscular disease.
-MPSY-806A-001 (Lubbock) Adult Inpatient Psychiatry This elective is designed to give the student an opportunity to work with hospitalized inpatients suffering from major psychiatric disorders (affective disorders, schizophrenia, and organic mental disorders).
+MPSY-806A-401 (Amarillo) MPSY-806A-001 (Lubbock) Adult Inpatient Psychiatry This elective is designed to give the student an opportunity to work with hospitalized inpatients suffering from major psychiatric disorders (affective disorders, schizophrenia, and organic mental disorders).
 Special emphasis is placed on diagnosis and formulation of treatment plan.
 In addition, the student will be exposed to those treatment modalities not provided as an outpatient.
 This would include electroconvulsive therapy (ECT).
 The student also will have an opportunity to be a part of a multidisciplinary approach to the diagnosis and treatment of inpatient population.
-MPSY-806D-001 (Lubbock) Child/Adolescent Psychiatry This elective is designed to give the student clinical experience with outpatient evaluation of child and adolescent patients seen at the TTUHSC Department of Neuropsychiatry and Behavioral Sciences.
-MPSY-806F-001 (Lubbock) Montford Prison Hospital Psychiatric Triage/Emergency Service This elective is designed to acquaint the student with practice within the psychiatric hospital prison setting.
-There will be special emphasis on rapid assessment, differentiation of malingering and crisis management of severe emergent psychiatry inmate patients from the surrounding prison population.
-The student will also become familiar with psychological as well as psychiatric assessment.
+MPSY-806D-401 (Amarillo) MPSY-806D-001 (Lubbock) Child/Adolescent Psychiatry This elective is designed to give the student clinical experience with outpatient evaluation of child and adolescent patients seen at the TTUHSC Department of Neuropsychiatry and Behavioral Sciences.
 MPSY-806G-001 (Lubbock) Montford Prison Hospital Acute Inpatient Service This elective is designed to give the student an opportunity to work with patients within the psychiatric hospital prison setting suffering from severe or major psychiatric disorders.
 Emphasis will be placed on diagnosis and formation of treatment plans and treatment.
 The student will be exposed to treatment modalities provided in an inpatient setting.
 The student will work with an interdisciplinary team of clinicians and participate in selected therapies.
-MPSY-806H-401 (Amarillo) Assessing Children and Adolescents: Disruptive and Affective Problems This elective focuses on common problems seen in children and adolescents, ways to assess for these problems, developing treatment plans and eclectic therapeutic intervention approaches.
-The student may accompany the psychologists as assessment opportunities occur on inpatient and outpatient services.
+MNEU-806G-801 (El Paso) Clinical Neurosciences in Surgical Neurology and Child Neurology This elective in neurosurgery and child neurology may be arranged on an individual basis for any student.
+MPSY-806I1-801 (El Paso) MPSY-806I1-001 (Lubbock) Psychiatry Senior Clerkship This senior clerkship is designed to give students experience in evaluation, diagnosis, and management of psychiatric illnesses in a variety of settings.
+Students may select Adolescent Psychiatry, Inpatient Psychiatry, or Outpatient Psychiatry.
+MPSY-806J-801 (El Paso) Community Services in Child Psychiatry This elective offers the opportunity to participate in the evaluation and treatment of children and adolescents with emotional and developmental disorders in a variety of community agencies.
+At least 75% of the time will be spent as consult service on the ward and approximately 25% time will be in the clinic be in the clinic.